 As you can imagine, a property owner who is considering synthetic slate vs natural slate sees a huge cost savings between the two.
 The notion of adding snow retention devices to the cost of the new synthetic slate roof is not a large added cost.
 However, the cost of real cedar shakes vs the cost of synthetic cedar shakes is much closer.
 The cost of an added snow retention system could arguably make a synthetic cedar shake roof more expensive than a natural cedar shake roof.
 As synthetic cedar shingles began to be deployed, most property owners, roofers, and yes, the manufactures did not anticipate the need for snow retention devices.
 It was never an issue with natural cedar.
 It was sort of “out of sight, out of mind”.

-Early in the synthetic cedar shingle deployment process snow guards were not discussed.
+Snow guards were not discussed early on.
 However, within a year or two of production, the need for snow retention became obvious, but so did the cost.
 For an additional year, most parties in the loop buried their heads in the sand.
-This added cost could be the tipping point between a synthetic slate with snowguards or a reroof with natural cedar.
+This added cost could be the tipping point between a synthetic slate with snow guards or a reroof with natural cedar.